Gibtnix/Apex-Macros/README.md

 A useful additional feature is the optional autostart functionality since the macro keys will be disabled again as soon as you restart your computer or put it into standby mode.
 Hence, it is quite useful to automatically activate the macro keys as soon as a compatible keyboard is connected to the computer.
-To do this, there is an additional script called 'autostart.sh' that can do this for you.
+To do this, there is an additional script called `autostart.sh` that can do this for you.
 This script creates a file

     /etc/udev/rules.d/90-apex-macros.rules